barstoolbluz/agentic-development-with-flox/gemini-cli/README.md

 # Update README
 gemini -p "Update README.md with current features and usage examples"

+# Use Flox to manage dependencies
+gemini -p "@flox what packages are installed in this environment?" gemini -p "@flox add testing tools to my environment"

 # Document code with comments
 gemini -p "Add JSDoc comments to all functions in src/utils.js"